We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 Contrary to popular belief, black bears are not that hard to kill.
 On average, they go under 250 pounds.
 Shots are usually close, and the fact that many bruins are taken incidentally by deer hunters, with deer-hunting rifles should tell you something.
 But they’re still bears.
 As a rule, it doesn’t hurt to make a big hole.

 Choosing the best cartridge, however, depends on how you hunt.
 Black bears are typically gotten after in one of three ways: behind hounds, over bait, or via spot and stalk.
 Hunters trailing hounds don’t need a round with reach, as shots are very close and you have plenty of time to take careful aim.
-Hunting over bait is a short-range affair, too, but the brush is typically thick and shots more unpredictable, so a hard-hitting cartridge in a repeating rifle is the way to go.
+Hunting black bears over bait is a short-range affair, too, but the brush is typically thick and shots more unpredictable, so a hard-hitting cartridge in a repeating rifle is the way to go.
 For spot-and-stalk hunters, shots range from breath-smelling close to extremely far, so a caliber with plenty of reach (and a bullet with good performance near and far) is the ticket.

 Here are 10 of the very best black bear cartridges—three for each hunting method and one all-round top choice.